NL-BioImaging/biomero/README.md

 1. Rewrite your script to be headless / to be executable on the commandline.
 This requires handling of commandline parameters as input.
 2. Describe these commandline parameters in a `descriptor.json` (see previous chapter).
 E.g. [like this](https://doc.uliege.cytomine.org/dev-guide/algorithms/write-app#create-the-json-descriptor).
-3. Describe the requirements / environment of your script in a `requirements.txt`
+3. Describe the requirements / environment of your script in a `requirements.txt`, [like this](https://learnpython.com/blog/python-requirements-file/).
+Make sure to pin your versions for future reproducability!
 2. Package your script in a Docker container.
 E.g. [like this](https://www.docker.com/blog/how-to-dockerize-your-python-applications/).
-    - Note: Please watch out for the pitfalls
+    - Note: Please watch out for the pitfalls of reproducability with Dockerfiles: [Always version your packages!](https://pythonspeed.com/articles/dockerizing-python-is-hard/).
 3. Publish your source code, Dockerfile and descriptor.json to a new Github repository (free for public repositories).
+You can generate a new repository [from template](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template), using [this template](https://github.com/Neubias-WG5/W_Template) provided by Neubias (BIAFLOWS).
+Then replace the input of the files with yours.
-4. (Optional) Publish a new version of your code (e.g. v1.0.0).
+4. (Recommended) Publish a new version of your code (e.g. v1.0.0).
+E.g. [like this](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 5. Publish your container on Dockerhub (free for public repositories), using the same versioning as your source code.
+[Like this](https://docs.docker.com/get-started/publish-your-own-image/) from Windows Docker or [like this](https://www.geeksforgeeks.org/docker-publishing-images-to-docker-hub/) from a commandline.
+    - (Recommended) Please use a tag that equals your repository version, instead of `latest`.
+This improves reproducability!
+    - (Optional) this library grabs `latest` if the code repository is given no version, but the `master` branch.
 6. Follow the steps from the previous chapter:
     - Add details to `slurm-config.ini`
     - Run `SlurmClient.from_config(init_slurm=True)`